satyamkale27/Go-social/readme.md

 2. **Set Up Environment Variables**

-   Create a `.env` file in the root directory and add the following:
+   Create a `.envrc` file in the root directory and add the following:

    ```env
    ADDR=:8080